 values-environment.yaml for the

 hub keys probably already exist, so just add the

 db.upgrade setting in the correct spot.)

-Then, JupyterHub will automatically upgrade its database when the new version starts.
+JupyterHub will then automatically upgrade its database when it is restarted running the new version.

-You can then remove this configuration again if you’re worried about applying a schema update without being aware that you’re doing so.
+You can then this configuration afterwards if you’re worried about applying a schema update without being aware that you’re doing so.